Does God exist?

 But my answer, my deep personal answer, is not as glamorous or as thorough as the eloquent rhetoric you would get from either camp.
 So I hesitated, not wanting to sound like a sentimental fool.
 But the look of genuine openness in my friend’s eyes compelled me, almost begged me, to answer.

 “Why?”
-He said with a sigh expecting a lecture on how everything is by design and how the stunningly accurate engineering marvels of the universe points at the existence of an intelligent deity.
+He said with a sigh expecting a lecture on how everything is by design and how the stunningly accurate engineering marvels of the universe point to the existence of an intelligent deity.

 He was about to be disappointed.